 Small, but perfectly formed, snowdrops are one of the delights to be seen on a winter walk at the RHS Gardens

-It's always exciting to see the first snowdrops (Galanthus) peeping through the earth on a walk around the garden in winter.
+It’s always exciting to see the first snowdrops (Galanthus) peeping through the earth on a walk around the garden in winter.
+These much-loved blooms are a welcome sign that spring is on the way.
 There are plenty of snowdrops to be found at the RHS Gardens...

-There are more stars of the colder season to be found as you make your way around Wisley’s Winter Walk too – enjoy the sweetly scented, small white flowers of Lonicera fragrantissima, and the vibrant stems of Cornus in fiery shades of red, orange and yellow.
+Discover more stars of the season along Wisley’s Winter Walk.
+Breathe in the sweet perfume of the honeysuckle Lonicera fragrantissima, and enjoy the vibrant stems of dogwoods (Cornus) in fiery shades of red, orange and yellow.
+Follow the self-guided route around the walk to find even more seasonal wonders.